 Letting another work with your child can be difficult – I know – I’m a mom myself!
 I am a mom of 2 boys (Alex and Sam) and daughter (named Makayla).
 My children love sharing our home with other child(ren).
 In fact – it was their idea to re-open this program!
 We decided to pull our boys out of traditional school and homeschool them and have seen them thrive academically and socially.
 Alex is a sensitive kid who worries about being “perfect” and loves learning about everything – especially science.
 He says he’s excited to help teach and read books to the younger children who visit us.
 Sam worries he’ll be teased about his stuttering, but is a confident kid who is super smart and loves to play games and sports with other kids.
-Makayla is learning how to share toys as she enters her toddler years and loves having new friends to learn with.
+Makayla is learning how to share toys (as she’s only a toddler) and loves having new friends to play and learn with.